 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large mixing bowl whisk together the wet ingredients – sugar, eggs, sour cream, vegetable oil, vanilla, and food coloring.
+In a large mixing bowl whisk together the wet ingredients – sugar, eggs, sour cream, vegetable oil, vanilla, and food coloring.
+For a deep red coloring I recommend using a gel food coloring.
+You could use a mixer…or not.

-- Add the dry ingredients – flour, cocoa powder, baking powder, baking soda, and salt.
+Whisk in the rest of the ingredients – flour, cocoa powder (or dutch processed cocoa works too), baking powder, baking soda, and salt.
 Vigorously whisk or stir to combine.

 - Fresh berries, such as strawberries or raspberries